ChoccySpredGithub/cake-clicker/README.md

-# cake-clicker
+# cake clicker
-An idle game created with Idle Game Maker and is hosted on [TBA].
+Cake Clicker is an idle game inspired by Cookie Clicker.
+It was made using Orteil's [Idle Game Maker engine|https://orteil.dashnet.org/igm/help.html] and can be found [\TBA].